NyaomiDEV/Sunamu/README.md

 On Windows, you can choose between the installer and the ZIP file (portable app).

-On Linux, the AppImage is recommended since it runs basically everywhere (but also RedHat, Debian and Arch packages are provided.)
+On Linux, the AppImage is recommended since it runs basically everywhere (but also Flatpak, Fedora/RedHat, Debian and Arch packages are provided.)

 ### Arch Linux